Home

 (1871-1903)

-Ru Percy Roberts was born on July 31, 1871 at Tarlton, Pickaway County, OH, the only child of William C. and Diantha (Miner) Roberts.
-His darkened, deteriorating grave marker is seen here
+was born on July 31, 1871 at Tarlton, Pickaway County, OH, the only child of William C. and Diantha (Miner) Roberts.

-Percy worked as a stone mason, and was an active member of the Cumberland Presbyterian Church of Tarlton.
+Percy earned a living as a stone mason and plasterer and was an active member of the Cumberland Presbyterian Church of Tarlton.

-In June 1902, at age 31, he married Reble (Rebecca?), last name not known.
+In June 1902, at age 31, Percy was united in matrimony with Reble (Rebecca?), whose last name is not known.
 The record of this marriage has been found in the archives of the Department of History of the Presbyterian Church (USA) in Philadelphia, PA.

 Born in a Christian home, and being carefully guided in the path of righteousness, he grew to be a man, honored and esteemed by all who knew him.
 His services rendered as a Christian is a precedent set for his associates.
 He not only confined himself to the labors of his own church, the Presbyterian, to which he connected himself when young, but was a willing servant of the Lord at any time and in any church.
 To realize his worth in the Endeavor and Epworth League, is to have seen him performing the labors assigned him.